baobabKoodaa/ouija/README.md

 ## Ouija Online

 A web horror experience where the player talks with spirits using a Ouija board.

 Try it here: :scream: :scream: :scream: [https://ouija.attejuvonen.fi](https://ouija.attejuvonen.fi) :scream: :scream: :scream:

-Notable features:
+#### Notable features:

-- Despite existing only as a web page, the spirits have the ability to pull the player's mouse towards letters on the board.
+- Despite existing only as a web page, the spirits have the ability to __move the player's mouse__ towards letters on the board.
-- Two different chatbots available: a scripted experience is available for all, and for players who have OpenAI API keys, there is a more versatile GPT-3 mode.
+- Two different chatbots available: a __scripted experience__ is available for all, and for players who have OpenAI API keys, there is a more versatile __GPT-3 mode__.

 #### How does it work